Find package deals or recommended routes for driving. Or use our suggestions to put together your own round trip.

 The Aurlandsdalen Valley, with its wild and breathtaking nature, is known as Norway's Grand Canyon.
 I walked the most scenic part of the valley.

-The large and kind mountain areas around Nesbyen offer many opportunities for hiking.
+The large mountain areas around Nesbyen offer many opportunities for all levels of hiking.
 Here you can experience both mountains and forests.

 Experience a hiking holiday in the most spectacular scenery of Fjord Norway - in the surroundings of the famous Geirangerfjord.